Your Challenge Today:

 Exercise in most forms provides stress relief from our daily lives.
 And, being active boosts our feel-good endorphins which will distract you from worries Exercise increases your overall health and well-being, which puts more energy in your day.
 And, exercise also has some direct stress-busting benefits.

 - Exercise pumps up your endorphins.
 Physical activity helps to elevate the production of your brain’s feel-good neurotransmitters, endorphins.
-This function is thought of as a runner’s high, however, a brisk game of tennis, a vigorous swim or a hike also can provide the same feeling of energy and vitality!
+This role is considered a runner’s high.
+However, a brisk game of tennis, a vigorous swim or a hike also can provide the same feeling of energy and vitality!

 - Movement improves your mood.
 Regular exercise can increase self-confidence and lower the symptoms associated with mild depression and anxiety.
-Exercise also can improve your sleep, which is often disrupted by stress, depression and anxiety.
+Fitness training can improve your sleep, which is often disrupted by stress, depression, and anxiety.
 All this can ease your stress levels and give you a sense of command over your body and your life.

 - Exercise is meditation in motion.
 Complete a vigorous game of squash or several laps in the pool, and you’ll find that you’ve forgotten the day’s worries.
-As you begin to shed your daily stress through exercise and movement, you will find that your focus on a single task, and the resulting energy and optimism, can help you find your calm and clear attitude.
+As you begin to shed your daily stress through exercise and movement, you will notice that your focus on a single task, and the resulting energy and optimism, can help you find your calm and bright attitude.

 - Walk before you run.
-The Department of Health and Human Services recommends getting at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity.
-It’s best to start at a moderate level and build up to vigorous activity as your fitness improves.
+The Department of Health and Human Services recommends getting at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic movement.
+It’s best to start at a modest level and build up to strenuous exercise as your fitness improves.
 Build up your fitness activities gradually for the safest experience.
 Enthusiasm about your fitness program can lead to possible injury.